 A student with questions regarding course content such as assignments, assessments, instructional materials, lectures, meetings, course objectives, course module objectives, or other areas of the course, please adhere to the following guidelines: First, approach the faculty member who is teaching the course to ask for clarifications regarding the course assignments, assessments, materials, lectures, meetings, etc. Use the instructor's contact information to request an appointment where you can address any concerns and/or questions.
-If, after meeting with the faculty member teaching the course, you are still unclear on the course assignments, assessments, materials, lectures, meetings, etc., then the next step would be to contact online advising (onlineadvising@jou.ufl.edu) for additional guidance.
+If, after meeting with the faculty member teaching the course, you are still unclear on the course assignments, assessments, materials, lectures, meetings, assessments, materials, lectures, meetings, assessments, materials, lectures, meeting with the faculty member teaching the course, you are still unclear on the course assignments, assessments, materials, lectures, meetings, etc., then the next step would be to contact online advising (onlineadvising@jou.ufl.edu) for additional guidance.